 - Congo, Dem Republic of

 - Côte d'Ivoire

 - Korea, DPR

 - South Sudan

-In Gavi phase 1 from 2000 to 2006, the GNI per capita eligibility threshold was US$ 1,000 (based on 1998 World Bank data).
-Seventy-four countries were initially eligible for Gavi support.
-In 2002, Timor-Leste was added to the list of eligible countries as it became an independent state.
+In Gavi phase I from 2000 to 2006, the GNI per capita eligibility threshold was US$ 1,000 (based on 1998 World Bank data).
+Seventy-four countries were initially eligible to apply for Gavi support.
+In 2002, Timor-Leste was added to the list of eligible countries when it became an independent state.

 The updated GNI data meant four countries (Albania, China, Bosnia & Herzegovina, and Turkmenistan) surpassed the threshold while another (Kiribati) dropped below it.
-This reduced the number of countries eligible for Gavi support in phase 2 to 72.
+This reduced the number of countries eligible to apply for Gavi support in phase II to 72.

 Since 1 Jan 2011, the threshold is adjusted for inflation annually.

 In June 2015, the Board adopted Gavi’s new Eligibility and Transition policy.
 This states that countries’ eligibility will be determined by their average GNI per capita over the previous three years.